· Order in Council / Miscellaneous Corrections Regulation · in-force

 What changed

-- Rescinds all appointments to the Treasury Board made under Order in Council 364/2022.
+- Rescinds all previous appointments to the Treasury Board (O.C.
+364/2022) and appoints 8 new members.

-- Appointed 18 individuals to Deputy Minister and other senior public service roles across various ministries.
+- Appoints 18 individuals to Deputy Minister and other senior public service roles, while rescinding 15 previous appointments.

-- Amends the Conflicts of Interest Act Part 4.3 Designation Order by repealing and substituting Table 1, which lists CEOs and Chairs of various public bodies for conflict of interest purposes.
+- Amends the Conflicts of Interest Act Part 4.3 Designation Order by repealing and substituting Table 1, and repeals and replaces the Electronic Transactions Act Designation Regulation schedule.

 Why it matters

-- The changes to the Conflicts of Interest Act Part 4.3 Designation Order update the list of designated positions subject to specific conflict of interest rules, reflecting current government structure and appointments.
+- Updates the list of designated public bodies under the Electronic Transactions Act and positions subject to conflict of interest rules, reflecting current government structure and appointments.

 Rights affected